-Our benign gyn faculty lead bedside and small group teaching to surgical service every Monday morning at 7:30 AM.
+Our Benign Gyn and Gyn-Onc faculty lead bedside and small group teaching to surgical service weekly.

 Senior residents lead small group teachings on Tuesdays mornings before Grand Rounds, except during interview season.

-Our benign surgical faculty lead FLS (Fundamentals of Laparoscopic Skills) sessions each Tuesday from 11:30 AM -12:30 PM for the Gyn/Gyn-Onc teams.
+Our benign surgical faculty lead EMIGS (Essentials in Minimally Invasive Gynecologic Surgery) sessions each Tuesday from 11:30 AM -12:30 PM for the Gyn/Gyn-Onc teams.

 Our Perinatologists make daily rounds on the Antepartum Service with the residents, and the generalist faculty make daily postpartum rounds.
 Our Gyn-Oncologists also round daily on their service.